SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 The fact is that not all base architectures are created equal, and a 10K parameter model with one architecture can have a significantly different inference speed than another 10K parameter model with another architecture.
-For example, consider the figure below which compares an number of models from the [timm](https://github.com/huggingface/pytorch-image-models) package, colored based on their base architecture.
+For example, consider the figure below which compares a number of models from the [timm](https://github.com/huggingface/pytorch-image-models) package, colored based on their base architecture.
 The general trend is that the number of images that can be processed by a model per sec (y-axis) is inversely proportional to the number of parameters (x-axis).
 However, we in general see that convolutional base architectures (conv) are more